lawrie/blackicemx_nmigen_examples/README.md

 It needs the Digilent VGA Pmod in pmods 2 and 3, opposite the usb connectors.

-VGA timing for various resolutions are in vga_timings.py:
+VGA timings for various resolutions are in vga_timings.py:

 ```python
 from typing import NamedTuple